 2. FAQ Section on How Your Website Works

 The FAQ section solves future misunderstandings with your clients.
-Think of all the times you wanted to buy something from a website, you went through all the checkout process, you were just about to pay and then you saw that the shipping cost more than the product.
-Logically you abandoned the website and you may never come back.
+Think of all the times you wanted to buy something from a website, you went through all the checkout processes, you were just about to pay, and then you saw that the shipping cost more than the actual product.
+Logically, you’ll likely abandon the website and you may never come back.

 3. Downloadable Content Related to Product Usage

-You can create PDF content and ask your visitors for their emails to download it.
-After that you can send them the PDF via email.
+You can create PDF content and ask your visitors for their email addresses to download it.
+After that, you can send them the PDF via email.
 The idea is not to make it difficult for guests, but to collect their emails.
-Thus, you will gather a database of potential customers (leads) that you can send out your future sale proposals to and inform them of promotions or new products you are launching.
+Thus, you will gather a database of potential customers or leads that you can send out your future sale proposals to and inform them of promotions or new products you are launching.

 Once you’ve collected a customer database, you can start sending newsletters out.
 You can create different campaigns depending on your business model.
 If you have an online shop you can inform your subscribers about your new products or about a sale coming soon.

 If you provide a service, you can emphasize on a free trial option or upgrading their plan.
-Apple provides its subscribers with their favorite music online (or offline) free for three months.
+Apple provides its subscribers with their favorite music online (or offline) free for up to six months.
 And bonus – they also offer personalized music recommendations.

-When crafting and sending out newsletters don’t forget to add the call-to-action button.
+When crafting and sending out newsletters, don’t forget to add the call-to-action button.
 Check the above screenshot.
-The call-to-action button is the red button with “Try It Free for 3 Months”.
+The call-to-action button is the red button with “Try it free”.